varun-gangadharan/statistics-for-strava/README.md

 * Make sure you save the source code to the file `./storage/files/strava-challenge-history.html`
 * On the next import, all your challenges will be imported

+__Note__: Only the visible challenges on your public profile can be imported (please be sure that your profile is public, otherwise this won't work)

 ## ⚡️Import and build statistics

 ```bash